Find a Licensed Provider

 All children—especially infants and toddlers—need a child care setting where they can thrive with caregivers who understand how to promote their healthy growth and development.
 That’s because young children need a schedule that is responsive to their needs, with appropriate stimulation and time to rest.
 They need to be talked to and played with.
 They need love and attention.
 And they need the opportunity to form the kind of comfortable, secure relationship with a caregiver that will nurture their healthy emotional development.
 (Zero to Three).

-The online directories allow the public to find child care centers and family child care providers in Arlington County by zip code.
+- Our online directory helps you find licensed child care centers and family child care providers in Arlington County.

 - You can get inspection reports by contacting us at 703-228-1685